OluwmayowaF/twitter-clone-api/README.md

 ## Approach to the project

-I would briefly walk you through the approach adopted in building this project by breaking the project into Four parts - Authorization, Tweets, Reply and Relationships(Followers).
+I would briefly walk you through the approach adopted in building this project by breaking the project into Five parts - Authorization, Tweets, Reply, Search and Relationships(Followers).

 - Authorization
  - Username, email and Password are required field for registration, the password(which must be atleast 8 characters long) is encrypted using bcrypt before storing in the database.
 The Username and Email are unique fields on the schema hence no two users can register with the same credentials.